-Our shares of common stock are not listed on an exchange or quoted through a quotation system, and will not be listed for the foreseeable future, if ever, and we are not obligated to effectuate a liquidity event by a specified date.
-Therefore, you will have limited liquidity and may not receive a full return of your invested capital if you sell your shares of common stock.
+Our shares of common stock are not listed on an exchange or quoted through a quotation system, and may not be listed in the foreseeable future, if ever, and we are not obligated to effectuate a liquidity event by a specified date.
+Therefore, our stockholders will have limited liquidity and may not receive a full return of their invested capital if they sell their shares of common stock.